Guidelines for Forming Ph.D. Committee

 In the semester that the qualifying exam is passed, the student is expected to form a Ph.D. committee.
 Committee members may easily be added or removed during the time from the qualifying exam to the final exam (thesis defense).

-Once the prelim exam stage is reached, the committee must be changed to satisfy requirements imposed by the Graduate College and the Department of Computer Science:
+The Ph.D. committee must satisfy the requirements imposed by the Graduate College and the Department of Computer Science:

 - There must be at least four voting members (normally, all are designated as such).